devcheeze/notiffy/README.md

 # ⚠️ Usage Cautions

-Global CSS may affect DIV, SVG and Path tags.
+Global CSS may affect "DIV", "SVG" and "Path" tag.
 <br />
 TypeScript is optional with minimal dependencies required for module building.
 <br />